ckeditor/ckeditor4/tests/core/dom/range/manual/followingfcs.md

 ## Unexpected

 * Error thrown in a dev console.
-* Undo button is no longer responsive.
+* Undo button clicks produces errors in a console and no longer undoes changes.